 The lead threshold is obviously less critical going up an extended grade such as ascending a mountain pass where my truck’s stopping distance will be reduced.
 In most cases you should be able to pull well ahead of my truck and beyond your lead threshold (see the Passing Me Basics tip).

 On less steep downhill grades trucks may be permitted to travel at highway speeds.
-Descending these however, is risky if you pass me and then settle in the left lane within the lead threshold.
-Some drivers seem to forget how much more difficult it is to control and slow/stop my truck suddenly from highway speed downhill.
+Descending these however, is risky if you pass me and then settle in the right lane within the lead threshold.
+Some drivers seem to forget how much more difficult it is to control and slow/stop my truck from highway speed downhill.
 Your lead threshold should be extended significantly, preferably to 1/10 of a mile (500 feet) or more if possible.

 This zone is risky because of potentially hazardous situations you cause with other vehicles around your vehicle and a truck.

 Allow a safe lead distance before returning to the lane of a truck or any other vehicle you have passed.